Skip to content

 In this example, overloaded is returned if the value of connector.tag1 is above 20.
 Else it returns ok.

-Explicit return is possible for all types, tags, numbers, booleans and strings.
+Explicit return is possible for all data types: tags, numbers, booleans and strings.

 Further examples: